tbroadley/narrated-diffs/README.md

   - GitHub Actions?
 - Permissions system (authenticate with GitHub/GitLab?)
 - Create a browser extension that makes it easy to initialise narrated diffs from a GitHub PR page
+- Display comments from GitHub
+- Allow adding comments to GitHub from Narrated Diffs